sharptopco/cloudcard-image-server/README.md

 CloudCard Image Server provides and API for accessing a Blackboard Transact (BbTS) database.

 ### Description
-CloudCard Image Server was originally developed to allow shcools using [CloudCard Photo Upload](http://start.cloudcardtools.com) to import their cardholders' photos directly into their BbTS database.
+CloudCard Image Server was originally developed to allow shcools using [CloudCard Photo Submit](http://start.cloudcardtools.com) to import their cardholders' photos directly into their BbTS database.
 This saves the card office time and money and helps them provide faster service to their cardholders.

 One of the added benefits of putting an CloudCard Image Server on top of the BbTS database was that it allowed applications other than CloudCard to access cardholder photos.
 We add super long, random, secure keys to each photo to allow photos to be used in websites while preventing mass image scraping by internet bots.

 ### Features
 - Provides secure access your cardholders' ID card images, so that you can display them in web pages and apps.
-- Allows other applications (i.e. [CloudCard Photo Upload](http://start.cloudcardtools.com) to import images into your BbTS DB
+- Allows [CloudCard Photo Submit](http://start.cloudcardtools.com) to import images into your BbTS DB

 ### Deployment
 CloudCard Image Server is a Grails web application, which runs on the Java Virtual Machine (JVM), and it can be deployed either as a WAR file running in a Tomcat application server or using the embedded Tomcat container that runs with the Grails framework.